saucelabs/saucectl-cypress-example/v1alpha/README.md

 The steps below illustrate one of the quickest ways to get set up.
 If you'd like a more in-depth guide, please check out our [documentation](https://docs.saucelabs.com/dev/cli/saucectl/#installing-saucectl).

+_If you're using VS Code, you can try out [Runme](https://marketplace.visualstudio.com/items?itemName=stateful.runme) plugin to run following commands inside of VS Code._

 ### Install `saucectl`

 ```shell